Road Transport Operations France

 To download the form:

-EU drivers regulations apply fully in France, and the driver should also carry a letter from his company in the correct languages for any countries he is passing through, with details of where past tachograph records can be found.
+EU driver's regulations apply fully in France, and the driver should also carry a letter from his company in the correct language for any countries he is passing through, with details of where past tachograph records can be found.

-Drivers that are on prescribed medication must carry a copy of their prescription or detail of the medicines.
+Drivers who are on prescribed medication must carry a copy of their prescription or details of the medicines.

 Using mobile phones unless they are hands-free is illegal, and snow chains are compulsory anywhere where there are road signs indicating they must be used – ‘Equipments Speciaux Obligatories’.